martino-vic/wiktionary_cldf/readme.md

 in the current setting they represent the recipient language (L1).
 The distinction L1-L2 is only internal.

 # Todo
+- remove middle_english and old_english.csv, and generally anything with middle_ or old_ in it.
 - add missing IPA transcriptions using [epitran](https://pypi.org/project/epitran/), [copius_api](https://github.com/martino-vic/copius_api), [espeak-ng](https://github.com/espeak-ng/espeak-ng) and potential other software
 - Try to contribute those new IPA transcriptions to Wiktionary